 But even appointing a commander in the midst of a crisis is a first.
 Dual-status commanders have been used before, but always in planned events such as international summits.
 Irene is the first time the commanders have been appointed for a natural disaster.

-The military will review how well the appointment process went, as well as any logistical and coordination issues that arise, once the military's role is done, said Bill Illing of the National Guard Bureau.
+The military will review how well the appointment process went, as well as any logistical and coordination issues that arise, once the military's role is done, said Bill Illing, senior analyst for military personnel for the National Guard Bureau.